Numerical approximations of thin structure deformations: Space Discretization

 \subsection{Discontinuous Galerkin Finite Elements}

-For the description of the method we assume that the midplane $\Omega\subset\mathbb{R}^2$ is a polygonal domain but extensions to general domains can be performed using standard techniques.
+For the description of the method we assume that the midplane $\Omega\subset\mathbb{R}^2$ is a polygonal domain, but extensions to general domains can be performed using standard techniques.
 Let $\{\Th\}_{h>0}$ be a sequence of shape-regular but possibly graded partitions of $\Omega$ made of elements $\K$, either triangles or quadrilaterals, of diameter at most $h$.
 Hanging nodes are thus allowed, and we assume that all the elements within each domain of influence have comparable diameters \cite{bonito2010quasi}.
 Let $\Eh:=\Eh^0\cup\Eh^b$ denote the set of edges, where $\Eh^0$ stands for the set of interior edges and $\Eh^{b}$ for the set of boundary edges.
+We also define $\Eh^D$ to be the set of Dirichlet boundary edges and $\Eh^M$ to be the set of mixed boundary edges.